 For our breakfast this morning, we made the best of our leftover brioche.
 Since the Stuffing we made yesterday needed only half the loaf and we also had to buy 6 eggs to get 2 for that recipe, we were left with the perfect ingredients for the world’s most succulent French Toast.

 This recipe was inspired by my father who loved making Saturday breakfast while children of every age crawled all over him.
-Try it and let me know what you think.
+Try it and see if people don’t come running to you.